The Undergraduate Degree

-Every degree requires that students complete at least 15 credits in each of the Areas of Knowledge, which consist of three broad areas of study: Visual, Literary, and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).
-However, some degrees may require more than 15 credits in each Area of Knowledge.
-For example, students in the School of Interdisciplinary Arts and Sciences will complete 25 credits in each Area of Knowledge.
+Every degree requires that students complete at least 15 credits in each of the Areas of Inquiry: Social Sciences (SSc), Natural Sciences (NSc), and Arts and Humanities (A&H).
+However, some degrees may require more than 15 credits in each Area of Inquiry.

-In addition, you must demonstrate mastery in these areas: English Composition, Additional Writing, and Quantitative & Symbolic Reasoning.
+In addition, you must demonstrate mastery in these areas: English Composition, Additional Writing, and Reasong (RSN).
 The UWB also recently instituted a Diversity requirement.

 All undergraduate students must complete a major, an area of concentration which you study in depth.
 All majors require at least 50 credits in one department or a closely related group of departments in addition to any specific prerequisites.
 Your major will make up one-third to one-half of your bachelor's degree.
 Some examples of majors are Biology, Community Psychology, Interdisciplinary Arts, and Electrical Engineering.

 Many students are undecided about their majors when they enter college — and many who think they have decided will change their minds more than once before they graduate.
 Although parents and friends will keep asking you what you're majoring in, you shouldn't feel pressured to make a quick decision.
 There is a lot to choose from, and there are many factors you need to think about as you are considering potential majors.
 On average, people change majors three times and careers seven times.
 Take time to explore your interests and your options.
 Back to top